ohaynold/artaf/output/Statistics.md

 Looking at changes in the prediction of ceilings, we don’t see a pattern as obvious as for wind or visibility.
-On the median, such changes usually do not come true, for better or for worse.
+On the median, such changes usually do come true, for better or for worse, although with a good chance of not coming true fully.
 However, changes in the prediction for better or for worse are highly indicative of the forecast being uncertain.

 ![](Statistics_files/figure-markdown_github/unnamed-chunk-7-1.png)

-However, changes in ceiling do not mean the same thing when the predicted ceiling is 100 ft vs. 12,000 ft.
-If we break it down by currently predicted ceiling rounded to the nearest 1000 ft, a pattern begins to emerge for intermediate predictions: Here improvements tend to be optimistic, but worsening predictions tend to come true.
+Changes in ceiling do not mean the same thing when the predicted ceiling is 100 ft vs. 12,000 ft.
+If we break it down by currently predicted ceiling rounded to the nearest 1,000 ft, a pattern begins to emerge for intermediate predictions: Here improvements tend to be optimistic, but worsening predictions tend to come true.

 ![](Statistics_files/figure-markdown_github/unnamed-chunk-8-1.png)